Tucsky/aggr/src/components/framework/editor/references/avg_ohlc_with_gaps.md

 }
 ```

 Computes the average Open, High, Low, and Close (OHLC) values of the active sources within the renderer's bar, taking into account potential gaps in the data.
-The function also calculates the average open for each candle.
+Unlike `avg_ohlc`, this function also calculates the average open for each candle.

 ## Parameters